leouieda/website/blog/future-of-fatiando.md

 Back then, there were very few Python geophysical modeling libraries.
 A decade later, the ecosystem has expanded.
-The four currently on going projects of which I'm aware are (let me know in the comments if I missed any):
+The five currently on going projects of which I'm aware are (let me know in the comments if I missed any):

 * [PyGMI](https://github.com/Patrick-Cole/pygmi): GUI + library for 3D modeling